 First is their to do list regarding vehicle safety:

 - Your vehicle has been inspected by a qualified mechanic.
-Check your tires, battery, belts, fluids, air conditioner, engine, brakes, windshield wipers, and more, to make sure you don’t need something like a windshield repair.
+Check your tires, battery, belts, fluids, air conditioner, engine, brakes and windshield wipers.

 - You have a gallon of antifreeze

 - To bring an empty 1-gallon gas container.
 Although let’s face it… the type of person who completely runs out of gas is usually not the type of person who reads these kinds of articles on preparation.
 So share this with that one friend you have!
 Also, NEVER carry gasoline in your car.

 - To bring a back-up battery for your mobile phone and/or a car charger